madeofpendletonwool/PinePods/README.md

 ## ToDo (Listed in order they will be implemented)

-- [ ] Organize folder layout in the same way as the client when server downloading
 - [ ] Implement Postgresql as option for database backend
 - [ ] Rework local images to run through the image proxy for web
 - [ ] How-to guides on doing things in the app